markormesher/cs-notes/README.md

 ## A Short Message From Me (Mark)

-All of my notes from the 2016/17 year are now *complete and online*, so my work here is done!
+All of my notes from the 2016/17 year are now complete and online, so my work here is done!
 Apart from corrections and revision material, this repository will no longer be updated.
-In 2016/17 alone I have uploaded *418 pages of notes* totalling almost *38,000 words*.
-I have shared them for free (and will continue to do so), but *I have a small favour to ask*: if you have found these notes helpful, please consider nominating me in the upcoming KCL Informatics awards season.
+In 2016/17 alone I have uploaded **418 pages of notes** totalling almost **38,000 words**.
+I have shared them for free (and will continue to do so), but **I have a small favour to ask**: if you have found these notes helpful, please consider nominating me in the upcoming KCL Informatics awards season.
 Nominations usually open in mid-April, and I will update this page when they do.

 To those who are using these notes to revise for upcoming exams - good luck!